Turbulent markets wreaked havoc on KiwiSaver funds in 2018 - Morningstar

 Australian shares fell 8.2 per cent over the quarter and 2.8 per cent over the year, Morningstar said.

-"The Achilles heel of the Australian market was the large financial sector, which dropped by 14.8 per cent," it said.
+"The Achilles heel of the Australian market was the large financial sector, which dropped by 14.8 per cent in the wake of highly damaging findings by the Royal Commission," Morningstar said.

+"There were patches of positive performance: the defensive consumer staples stocks performed reasonably well as did IT shares, and the miners were also ahead for the year.

+"But the dead weight of the struggling financials, plus losses for the industrials and consumer discretionary stocks were the dominant influence," it said.

 The "conservative" KiwiSaver category average recorded 1.3 per cent for the year, followed by moderate (0.4 per cent), balanced ( minus 1.3 per cent), growth (minus 2.1%), and aggressive (minus 4.1 per cent).